mvillarinos/proderinos/BETTING_MODULE.md

-# Villabet - Simplified Betting Module
+# Proderinos - Simplified Betting Module

 ## Overview
 This betting module is designed for admin-managed betting on padel tournament matches.
 No user groups needed - the admin creates profiles and manages all predictions.